DSMDesign/gdpr-cookie/README.md

 # SCWCookie
-Php Cookie checker for Analytics and Tawk.To (GDPR Compliance)
+Php Cookie checker for Analytics, Tawk.To and HotJar (GDPR Compliance)

 This small class will add a Cookie Checker to any website.